12 Foolproof Steps to Create Python Package [Tutorial]

 python3 -m unittest tests/test_validators.py

-The README is often the first file people interact with when encountering your package.
-It provides an overview of what your package does, how to install it, and basic usage examples so it is important to include it to create Python package.
+The README.
+It’s the file people see first when they encounter your package.
+It’s an overview of what your package does, how to install it and basic usage examples.
+So you should include it

 # DataValidator